www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 | updated_before | Return only candidates that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_after | Return only candidates that were updated after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | job_id | If supplied, only return candidates that have applied to this job.
 Will return both when a candidate has applied to a job and when they're a prospect for a job.
 | email | If supplied, only return candidates who have a matching e-mail address.
 If supplied with job_id, only return a candidate with a matching e-mail with an application on the job.
+If email and candidate_ids are included, candidate_ids will be ignored.
+| candidate_ids | If supplied, return only the candidates with the given ids.
+These are supplied as a comma separated string. e.g.: "candidate_ids=123,456,789".
+When combined with job_id, it will only return candidates with matching candidate_ids that exist on the job_id.
+A maximum of 50 candidates can be returned this way.

 <br>